hotrodorm/hotrod/hotrod-project/docs/docs-5/crud/README.md

 The count value informs us how many rows were actually deleted.

+If the table has a composite primary key, then the method includes multiple parameters, one per primary key column.

 ### 10. Delete by Example

+This method deletes multiple rows on a table or view, using an example of the values of its columns.
+All the values specified as non-null are used to search for rows using an AND predicate.

-This method is available in all tables and views:
+This method is available in all tables with or without primary key and also in all views.

+For example:

 ```java
 Employee example = new Employee();